-PLC Charter School's math program is one that is research-based.
-PLC's math curriculum is designed to build skills while providing guided instruction using engaging themes and a problem solving approach.
+PLC Charter School adopted McGraw-Hill's My Math for grades Kindergarten through 5th and Houghton-Mifflin Harcourt's Into Math for 6th through 8th grades for our Math curriculum.
+PLC's adopted math curriculum is designed to build skills while providing guided instruction using engaging themes and a problem solving approach.
 Skills are reviewed on a daily basis and foundations are positioned to support and facilitate learning when students are introduced to a new concept.